pingcap/community/contributors/README.md

 If the change affects TIDB's performance, the benchmark data is normally required in the description.
 You can use the [benchstat](https://godoc.org/golang.org/x/perf/cmd/benchstat) tool to format benchmark data for change descriptions.

-We could do is run the benchmarks over multiple runs ie
+The following script runs benchmark multiple times (10)

 ```bash
 go test -run=^$ -bench=BenchmarkXXX -count=10
 ```

-And we could make more clear and reportable differences by copying and pasting that output to two different files: old.txt and new.txt and then running:
+**Tip**: To make the result more readable, you can copy and paste the output to two both the old.txt and new.txt, and then run:

 ```
 benchstat old.txt new.txt